Swimming at the 1912 Summer Olympics – Men's 100 metre freestyle: Final

 Longworth was unable to continue competing due to illness and did not start in the final.

 Kahanamoku was clearly in control by the halfway point, with a tight race between Huszagh, Ramme, and Bretting for the next three spots with Healy close behind them.
-It was Healy who took the silver medal, though, as he swam by the other three near the finish.
+Healy overtook the other three near the finish to win the silver medal.
 Ramme fell back to fifth while Huszagh and Bretting finished separated by "[o]nly a decimetre".